[There are over 1,000 words in this post]

 Since the show became available as Podcasts I have batched up and listened to old episodes while gathering paperwork for my accountant in time for tax returns and the deadline of 31 January.
 It has become part of the process.
 There have been many January weekends over the years sorting through what I can loosely call my “filing system”, trying to hunt down receipts, bills and statements and wondering why I didn’t do it earlier in the tax year.
 I do listen to the show at other times of the year, otherwise whenever the theme tune (Eric Coates’s “Sleepy Lagoon”) starts up I might go into a tax-return-induced panic wondering which pile of papers contains that receipt for professional indemnity insurance.

-I have downloaded hundreds of episodes and since the start of the year have listened to over dozens of them, chosen according to how I felt on that day.
+I have downloaded hundreds of episodes and since the start of the year have listened to dozens of them, chosen according to how I felt on that day.
 I have also, for a change, heard all of the latest shows within a week of broadcast: Colm Toibin, Alex Crawford, Sir Anthony Seldon, Sigrid Rausing, Bill Gates and Professor Dame Carol Black.

-It sometimes seems a little to soon to hear these interviews.
+It sometimes seems a little too soon to hear these interviews.
 Going back through the archive, and knowing what happened next in many cases, gives many of the editions a completely different slant.
 George Michael (in 2007) and Boy George (way back in 1989) both discussed recent personal troubles, and being over the worst of them, but both editions pre-dated their spells in prison.
 George Michael chose Amy Winehouse, and his words have a very different resonance these days:

 “This is the best female vocalist I have heard in my entire career, and one of the best writers.
 So all I can say is please, please understand how brilliant you are and I wish her every, every success in the future, and I know she can get past the media.
 I don’t know if she can get past other things, but she’s a fantastic talent and we should support her.”